mrhteriyaki/RA3LANHelper/README.md

 A nat-loopback connection can be achived with a port forward rule when using a static number port/s.
 The RA3 process uses a random (dynamic) port which prevents the normal usage of port forwards except DMZ forwarding of all ports.
 This program acts as a proxy that relays the traffic from the random ports to a range of ports starting from a number you can specify in this tool.
-It also directs traffic directly to lan clients using a local peer discovery process and no longer requires port forwards.
+It routes traffic directly to lan clients using a local peer discovery process and no longer requires port forwards for access between lan users.

 ## Instructions:
 1. Download the tool(available from releases on the right).
-2. Run the tool as administrator (Admin Rights are only required for the Host Redirection setting change).
+2. Run the tool as administrator (Admin Rights are only required for the Host Redirection setting change, not required for normal usage).
-3. Click Enable on NAT-NEG Redirection
+3. Click Enable on NAT-NEG Redirection.
 **(This will redirect NAT Negotiation traffic to the local machine and persists even if the app is closed)**
 4. Select a starting port range number or use the random one provided.
 (The port range must be unique per machine within your network).